xlambein/xlambein.github.io/pages/recipes/broccoli-satay.md

 3. In the meantime, cook the noodles according to the package instructions, reserving some pasta water at the end.

-4. In a bowl, combine the peanut butter, red miso paste, soy sauce, and red pepper flakes into a thick sauce.
+4. In a bowl, combine the peanut butter, red miso paste, soy sauce, lime juice, and red pepper flakes into a thick sauce.

 5. Add the cooked noodles and the sauce to the wok, and mix thoroughly, adding some pasta water to dilute the sauce to the desired consistency.